lnobach/gonrg/README.md

-# ⚡️ gonrg - Energy Smart Meter Reader
+# ⚡️ gonrg - Check And Serve Smart Meter Info

-CLI tool, server, and Go library to connect to the optical D0 interfaces of power meters and gather OBIS data (e.g. power consumption).
+CLI tool, server, and Go library to connect to the optical D0 interfaces of power meters and gather OBIS values (e.g. power consumption).

 For this to work, you need a gadget to connect to the optical D0 interface of your meter, which you preferably connect to your host via USB, but any (tunneled) serial connection should also be fine.

-Text-based D0 OBIS is currently supported (which most digital meters in Germany use), **but no SML yet**, because I don't have a device at hand to test with.
+Text-based D0 OBIS is currently supported (which most digital meters in Germany use).
+For newer meters, SML mode is supported (`--sml`).

 The binary can be used as a standalone CLI tool, as a JSON/REST server serving OBIS meter data, or as a client to connect with a remote gonrg server.

 ## Tested and compatible meters

+The following meters have been verified to be directly compatible:

 - **eBZ DD3**, many variants
   - Power meter, consumption and production (two-direction).